Skip to content

 If pacing is currently disabled, selects the slowest pacing speed.

-Selects the next fastest character pacing speed.
-If the
+ALT-DownArrow: Selects the next slowest character pacing speed.
+If ALT-DownArrow::

 If pacing is currently disabled, selects the fastest pacing speed.